-&lt;sup>6 This figure also appears to differ from the Bloomberg report showing total assets of nearly \$32 million as of December 29, 2017.
+&lt;sup>5 This figure also appears to differ from the Bloomberg report showing total assets of nearly \$32 million as of December 29, 2017.

 However, it appears that Kinetic Funds had approximately half of the amount represented to KFYield investors readily accessible and available for withdrawal as of December 31, 2017.
-As of December 31, 2017, Kinetic Funds' bank account at BMO Harris (which also received deposits from investors seeking to invest in other sub-funds) had a balance of approximately \$9.8 million, and KFYield's sub-account at Interactive Brokers had a value of approximately \$4.73 million.
-In other words, Kinetic Funds had approximately \$14.5 million of available assets in either cash or securities (which also does not factor in any margin obligations in the other sub-accounts held by Kinetic Funds at Interactive Brokers).
+As of December 31, 2017, Kinetic Funds' bank account at BMO Harris (which held investor deposits) had a balance of approximately \$9.8 million, and KFYield's sub-account at Interactive Brokers had a value of approximately \$4.73 million.
+Thus, Kinetic Funds had approximately \$14.5 million of available cash or securities assets (which does not include margin obligations in Kinetic Funds' other sub-accounts at Interactive Brokers).
 Although the Receiver understands that Kinetic Funds had extended various Lendacy loans to investors and non-investors, those unsecured loans were not assets that could be immediately called or otherwise converted to cash to meet investor redemptions.
 Indeed, in the event that Kinetic Funds' largest investor alone sought to liquidate its \$18 million investment (which did not have a corresponding Lendacy loan), it is unclear how Kinetic Funds would have been able to satisfy that redemption - let alone maintain continuity of operations.
 The Receiver continues to investigate the origin, extent, and duration of this shortfall.